 The Dual Enrollment program is a great opportunity for high school students to begin their higher education career.

 Benefits of the program;

-- Students accepted into the program will have their tuition paid for by the Prince Georges County Public Schools (PGCPS).
-Students will be responsible for paying the mandatory fees and any lab fees associated with the registration - Students who are part of the Free And Reduced Meals Students (FARMS) will have both their fees and books paid for by the county. - Students in high school with be able to earn college credit, and in some cases, high school credits with the Dual Credit courses. - Students will have the opportunity to explore college and college life as college students.
+- Students in high school will be able to earn college credit, and in some cases, high school credits with the Dual Credit courses. - Students will have the opportunity to explore college and college life as college students.
 The ability to use BSU as a resource in learning more about higher educations to figuring out how it will impact their lives and careers